colour-science/colour-science.org/output/posts/physical-lighting-quantities-tying-both-ends/index.rst

 processed.

-Finally, I would like to thanks Sebastien Lagarde, Sebastien Lachambre and Cyril Jover for the recurring conversations on that topic the past few years.
+Finally, I would like to thanks Sebastien Lagarde, Sebastien Lachambre and Cyril Jover for the recurring conversations on that topic during the past few years.